MiSTle-Dev/NanoApple2/README.md

 ## Powering

-Prototype circuit with Keyboard can be powered by Tang USB-C connector from PC or a Power Supply Adapter.
+Circuit with Keyboard can be powered by Tang USB-C connector from PC or a Power Supply Adapter.

 ## Synthesis